oceanum/zarrio/examples/README.md

 # Zarrify Examples

-This directory contains examples demonstrating various features of the zarrify library.
+This directory contains examples demonstrating various features of the zarrio library.

 ## Available Examples